 Close Customers Say It Best: Reporting

 "I like the Reporting Feature.
 Helps Sales Managers like me gain better insight over the health of sales and pipelines."

 -Vanessa Tann, Business Director, Fixx Digital

-The Opportunities Report acts as an overall view and is one of the main tools for deal management and forecasting within Close.
+The Opportunities List report acts as an overall view and is one of the main tools for deal management and forecasting within Close.
 Every Opportunity created on a Lead rolls up into the Opportunities Report.

-The Opportunities Report is located on the left-hand menu in Close, directly underneath the Inbox.
+The Opportunities List report is located on the left-hand menu in Close within Opportunities section, directly underneath the Inbox.